 4. Get your BSN number – if the Expatcenter or city hall is satisfied with your documentation they will issue you with an on-the-spot BSN (Burger Service Nummer), literally a citizen service number.
 This is a key step as you really need the BSN to get anything else done in the Netherlands such as working (it doubles up as the tax fiscal number) and accessing banking and healthcare.

-5. Open a bank account – you should try and open a Dutch bank account with one of the main banks such as ABN Amro, ING or Rabobank who have experience at dealing with expats.
-You will need a BSN number, your passport/ID, proof of address such as a rental contract and proof of income (employment contract).
+5. Open a bank account – you should try and open a Dutch bank account with one of the main banks such as ABN Amro, ING or Rabobank or with a mobile bank such as bunq.
+You will normally need a BSN number, your passport/ID, proof of address such as a rental contract and proof of income (employment contract).
 Visit a convenient local branch in person to make your application.
 If you plan to travel a lot you may also wish to get a credit card in the Netherlands.

 6. Job/Work – if you are fortunate to have a job to come to then you will have to start working at some point.
 You may need to orient yourself in the role, get to know your new colleagues and perhaps adjust to the Dutch working culture.